BoE's Carney says will see if inflation expectations spike persists

 "We have to see on the specific survey what persistence there is, and fortunately it's a monthly survey so we'll look at that," Carney said after a survey earlier on Thursday showed inflation expectations at a two-year high.

-"We are not going to withdraw monetary stimulus until it's really gained that traction," he added, stressing that the Bank of England had not committed to a specific timetable for raising interest rates.
+"We are not going to withdraw monetary stimulus until it's really gained that traction," he added, stressing that the Bank had not committed to a specific timetable for raising interest rates.

 "We're using that 7 percent unemployment threshold ... as the staging post for when we reassess monetary policy and begin to think about raising interest rates," he said.
 "If we make it there faster because the economy's growing more rapidly, because more jobs are being created, we will then make that assessment more rapidly."